iHRIS/iHRIS/docs/user/database.md

  Driving License Type (select from dropdown)
  Driving License ID

-Contacts
+**Contacts**

 ● Mobile phone
 ● Work Phone
 ● Work email
 ● Residence (required)

-Language Details
+**Language Details**

 Select the plus sign to add a language

 • Language (select from dropdown list)
 • Proficiency (select the plus sign to add proficiency, select from drop down): Select Excellent, Good, Poor, Very Good
 • Proficiency Type (select the plus sign to add proficiency, select from drop down): Select Listening, Reading, Speaking, Writing
 • Click the plus sign if you want to enter a second proficiency or additional proficiency types (if this is applicable).
 • Click the minus sign to remove a proficiency or proficiency type

-To enter a second language, click the plus sign next to Language.
+To enter a second language, **Click the plus sign next to Language**.
 Repeat the above steps to Proficiency and Proficiency types for each additional language.

-Category
+**Category**

 For category, select from dropdown list
 ● Select Academic (less than Grade 12 education level, Administrative, Health Professional

-Remarks
+***Remarks***
 If you have any general remarks about the employee to record, click on the plus sign then type any special remarks regarding the employee into the text box

-Photo
+***Photo***
 Upload a photo of the employee by clicking in the blank field.
 From the pop-up window, select a file on your computer that you would like to upload as the picture of the employee.

-Note: There are additional employee record fields that can only be filled in through editing an existing position which will be explained under edit person record.
+Important Note: There are additional employee record fields that can only be filled in through editing an existing position which will be explained under edit person record.

 2. Saving New Record
 When you are finished adding information or making changes, click the "Save" button at the top of the right sidebar.
 If you have not entered information in all the required fields indicated with a red asterisk, you will not be able to save the record.
 Review the form by scrolling to determine which required fields still need to be completed.